Top 5 WordPress Hosting Solutions for AI Search Visibility in 2026

 If you've read this far, you already know your current hosting isn't built for AI search.

-Not sure if you're ready?
+Not sure which plan?
 Run the audit first — it will show exactly what's missing.

 Related guides: What Is GEO?, Why AI Search Doesn't Cite Your Website, AEO Audit Checklist, and 87 AI-Cited Pages in ~90 Days.